How To Answer Those Tough Situational Questions In A Job Interview

 "Candidates should then discuss the task or the problem that they were trying to change, followed by the action they took to improve the situation at hand.
 This further illustrates their thought process and gives the hiring manager insight into a candidate’s people skills and critical-thinking abilities.
 Sharing the result last will naturally close out the story, and top candidates can also explain their key takeaways here, as well as what they have learned and how they might act in the future."

-Q: Tell us about a situation when you realized a colleague or higher-up was doing something incorrectly or needed assistance that maybe didn’t seem obvious — how did you realize it and what did you do?
+Q: Tell us about a situation when you realised a colleague or higher-up was doing something incorrectly or needed assistance that maybe didn’t seem obvious, and how did you realise it and what did you do?

 "[The question is about] being able to put themselves in the other person’s shoes and figure out how they would want a situation like this to go over.
 We do a lot of recruiting for entry-level, so people may not have the experience in an office setting.
 [It's about] being able to take a step back and think of different scenarios that may not be exactly the same, maybe with a classmate or a friend, and apply it.